AlbertaSat/ex3_zybo_obc_petalinux/README.md

 ### Docker

-To build the docker image, download the desired petalinux install then run the following command:
+To build the docker image, download the desired petalinux install and place it in this projects root folder then run the following command:

 ```bash
 # Optional build arguments: